Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: GPU implementation

 Fortunately though, over the last few years, efficient GPU routines have been developed to tackle computations in the mould of \eqref{eq:kernel_product} with maximum efficiency.
 These methods can be accessed through the KeOps extension for PyTorch \cite{pytorch}, NumPy \cite{numpy}, R \cite{r} and Matlab \cite{matlab}, that is developed by the third author \cite{keops,these_jean,keops_neurips} and freely available at \url{https://www.kernel-operations.io}.
 In practice, this library supports arbitrary kernels on the GPU with a linear memory footprint, log-domain implementations for the sake of numerical stability and outperforms baseline PyTorch GPU implementations by one to two orders of magnitude.
 Computing the convolution of \eqref{eq:kernel_product} with a cloud of $N = 10^6$ points in dimension $3$ takes no more than 1s on a modern chip.
 Pairwise interactions between populations of $N = 10^5$ samples may also be simulated in no more than 10ms, without making any approximation.

-As detailed in our documentation (\url{https://www.kernel-operations.io/monaco}), we run all the tests of Section \ref{sec:experiments} on a single gaming GPU, the Nvidia GeForce RTX 2080 Ti.
+We run all the tests of Section \ref{sec:experiments} using a single gaming GPU, the Nvidia GeForce RTX 2080 Ti on the GPU cluster of the Department of Mathematics at Imperial College London.
 With $10^4$ to $10^6$ particles handled at any given time, our simulations run in a handful of seconds at most, with performances that enable the real-time sampling of large populations of \emph{interacting} samples.
+Our code is available on the third author's GitHub page.